JohanABlomqvist/Blackbeard-s-Revenge-PP2/README.md

 Links
 - Tested my social links on index.html, clicking popped out a new tab with the requested site as expected , both on mobile, mozilla, firefox, chrome and opera.
 Game
+- Tried completing the game on above said browsers and it did work like intended, clicked all the buttons and they also work like intended.
 - Ship drag does work for mobile, did not have time to implement mobile viability into the game after squishing out bugs for a minimal working product.